AlaskaRising/roulette-backend/README.md

 # Roulette Game :flower_playing_cards:

-This project corresponds to the backend of a betting roulette, developed in [Spring Boot] (https://spring.io/), and using [Redis] (https://redis.io/) as a database engine.
+This project corresponds to the backend of a betting roulette, developed in [Spring Boot](https://spring.io/), and using [Redis](https://redis.io/) as a database engine.

 ## Installation / local-environment